 Now that we have your attention, we’ll clarify.

-10) A Yearly Checkup Saves You Against Long-Term Struggles
+9. A Yearly Hearing Test Saves You Against Long-Term Struggles

-Getting a yearly checkup allows the audiologist to detect hearing loss earlier.
+Getting a yearly screening allows the audiologist to detect hearing loss earlier.
 The earlier it’s caught, the faster you can begin making lifestyle changes to reduce further damage.

-Are you or a loved one having first signs of hearing loss?
+Are you or a loved one experiencing the first signs of hearing loss?
 Seeing an audiologist now may save your hearing.
 Schedule an appointment today.